karenastevens/karenastevens/README.md

 I am a Software Engineer 💻 based in Pennsylvania!

 - 👓 I'm currently in the market for a job as a backend software engineer where I can apply my Python/Javascript skills as well as grow with mentorship.
+Enthusiastic about solving everyday problems with code!

 - 🌱 Learning Docker and Microservices.

 - ⭐ Looking to explore Technical Content Writing 📂.

-- 🆓 In my free time I love to bake 🧁 and test my skills with Leetcode problems 🥇.

 ---